onyeka-hub/Project-14/README.md

 **IMPORTANT NOTICE** – This project has some initial theoretical concepts that must be well understood before moving on to the practical part.
 Please read it carefully as many times as needed to completely digest the most important and fundamental DevOps concepts.
 To successfully implement this project, it is crucial to grasp the importance of the entire CI/CD process, roles of each tool and success metrics – so we encourage you to thoroughly study the following theory until you feel comfortable explaining all the concepts (e.g., to your new junior colleague or during a job interview).

-In previous projects, you have been deploying a tooling website directly into the MARKDOWN_HASH40d1b2d83998fabacb726e5bc3d22129MARKDOWNHASH directory on dev servers.
+In previous projects, you have been deploying a tooling website directly into the dev servers.
 Well, even though that worked fine, and we were able to access the website, it is not the best way to do it.
 Real world web application code is written on [Java](https://en.wikipedia.org/wiki/Java(programming_language)), .NET or other compiled programming languages require a build stage to create an executable file.
 The executable file (e.g., jar file in case of Java) contains all the codes embedded, and the necessary library dependencies, which the application needs to run and work successfully.

 Some other programs written languages such as PHP, JavaScript or Python work directly without being built into an executable file – these languages are called interpreted.
 That is why we could easily deploy the entire code from git into var/www/html and immediately the webserver was able to render the pages in a browser.
 However, it is not optimal to download code directly from Git onto our servers.
 There is a smarter way to package the entire application code, and track release versions.
 We can package the entire code and all its dependencies into an archive such as .tar.gz or .zip, so that it can be easily unpacked on a respective environment’s servers.